Health and safety in care service businesses

 Vetting, AccessNI and training in care service businesses

 The health and safety of children, people with special needs or the elderly whom your business looks after depends on having suitable staff.

-You should put procedures in place to make sure new employees are properly vetted.
-You must make sure and that your staff have the training and competence they require to provide care services of the highest standard.
+You should put procedures in place to properly vet new employees.
+You must make sure that your staff are competent and trained to provide care services of the highest standard.

 Disclosure and barring